 The best part comes when your compost bin begins producing black gold for your plants.
 Your garden will love the nutrients from the compost when you add it to the soil.

 For a low-maintenance solution, try a compost bin that tumbles.
-Just add kitchen and garden scraps and turn the bin every few days.
+Just add things like banana, apple, orange and other fruit peels, vegetable scraps, egg shells and other kitchen scraps and non-diseased garden debris to your composter.
+Then, turn the bin every few days.
 A compost bin rain barrel (pictured above) let’s you collect and reuse rainwater in your garden while composting.

-4. Make lasagna.
 Layer garden and kitchen waste in your compost bin just like lasagna.
 Keep a balance of about 75 percent garden waste, including leaves and non-diseased plants, to 25 percent kitchen scraps.
 For faster compost breakdown, use a compost turner or turn the mixture with a garden fork a few times a week.